All submissions must be received by April 18, 2014

 The Linux Foundation promotes, protects and advances Linux by marshalling the resources of its members and the open source development community to ensure Linux remains free and technically advanced.
-One of the ways that we do this is through our events.

 - High-Performance Computing

 - Implementing, managing and maintaining open source compliance

 - Cloud Computing and the role of it in enterprise computing

 - Enabling value changes through integrated engineering processes